itspladd/personal-website-old/blog/_posts/2016-02-04-drawing-protip-textures-suck.md

 <!--more-->

 I recently discovered Irshad Karim's excellent [Draw A Box](http://www.drawabox.com) lessons, which start with the _absolute_ basics.
 Lines.
 Planes.
 Ellipses.
 Practice.
-Drill.
-Drill.
 Get that arm to know what the hell to do when your brain wants a line from _here_ to _there_.
 No, of COURSE your arm doesn't want to draw a straight line.
 Your arm is stupid.
 Learn how to tell your stupid, stupid arm to shut up and draw what your smart brain wants.

 ![Examples of the "funnel" drawing exercise](/assets/drawing-exercise-funnels.png)

-I've made measurable progress, which makes me happy.
-I went from drawing circles and lines to drawing oblong organic forms.
+I was making visible progress.
+My lines got straighter.
+My planes looked less like beanbag chairs and more like planes.
 I was truckin'.
 And then I started working on [dissections](http://drawabox.com/lesson/2).

 "Oh, cool!"
 I said to myself, young and naive.
 "Finally, I can start drawing real-world object patterns!"

-And so I chose reference photos.
-"But," I thought to myself, "the objects I choose should have interesting textures, or else I won't learn anything.
-Hmm.
+The first step was to find reference photos.
+"Hmm," I thought to myself, "the references I choose should have interesting textures, or else I won't learn anything.
 What has an interesting texture?"

 ![Leather.
 Leather is evil.](/assets/drawing-texture-leather.jpg)